 INTRODUCTION

-Gastric cancer is the fifth most common malignant tumorsand the mortality rate ranks second in the world.
-In 2015 alone, 679 thousand new cases were estimated in China, and about 498 thousand cases of gastric cancer patients died of[1].
+Gastric cancer is the fifth most common malignant tumor,and its mortality rate ranks second in the world.
+In 2015 alone, 679000 new cases were estimated in China, and about 498000 patients died of gastric cancer[1].
 Radical D2 lymphadenectomy as a standard procedure has gained global consensus.
-The current seventh edition of the International Union against Cancer/American Joint Committee on Cancer (UICC/AJCC) TNM staging for gastric cancer recommended that at least 16 or more lymph nodes should be dissected to satisfy histological examination of[2].
+The current seventh edition of the International Union against Cancer/American Joint Committee on Cancer (UICC/AJCC) tumor, node, and metastases (TNM) staging for gastric cancer recommended that at least 16 or more lymph nodes should be dissected for satisfactory histological examination[2].
 A German multicenter study showed that clearance of more than 25 lymph nodes was an independent prognostic factor for all types of pathological staging[3].
-Studies showed that the number of lymph nodes dissection directly affects the prognosis and recurrence of gastric cancer[4].
+Studies showed that the number of lymph nodes dissection directly affected the prognosis and recurrence of gastric cancer[4].

-According to the result of our previous study[5], there was no obvious lymph node around the abnormal hepatic artery derived from the superior mesenteric artery, so it is not clear that the total number of lymph nodes dissection and the impact on the prognosis in the celiac artery variation patients.What’s more, the celiac artery variation rate reaches to 30.9% according to Arifuzzamanet al[6]’s report, sothere are important clinical significancesto investigate the difference in the number of lymph nodes dissection between the patients with celiac artery variation and normal vessels, which could provide clinical basis for the precise individualized lymph nodes dissection of gastric cancer.
+According to our previous results[5], there was no obvious lymph node around the abnormal hepatic artery derived from the superior mesenteric artery, and the relationship was unclear between the total number of lymph nodes dissection and the impact on the prognosis in celiac artery variation patients.In addition, Arifuzzamanet al[6] found that the celiac artery variation rate was 30.9%, suggesting thatit may be important clinicallyto investigate the difference in the number of lymph nodes dissection in patients with celiac artery variation and those with normal vessels.
+These findings could provide the clinical basis for precise individualized lymph nodes dissection of gastric cancer.

 MATERIALS AND METHODS